shanshaji/react-d3-bubbles/README.md

 # Now you can see the changes that you do in at http://localhost:3000
-# Remember to do a `npm run build` everytime you change anything in the react bubbles repo
+# Remember to do a `npm run build` everytime you change anything in the react bubble repo
 ```